RRothermel/thermometer1/README.md

 # Thermometer Project

-## This project is being worked on by Ryan Rothermel and Jack Gartner (also the crab)
+## This project is being worked on by Ryan Rothermel and Jack Gartner

 ### Required Arduino Libraries for Operation: